steam3d/help.magicpods.app/docs/features/general-auto-disable-hfp.md

 ## Auto disable Handsfree

 !!! note
-    `Show battery percentage` will not work if HandsFree is disabled.
+    `Charge level via Handsfree` will not work if HandsFree is disabled.

+!!! tip
+    Disabling Handsfree will considerably speed up the headphone connection.

 The Handsfree profile is used for voice communication and has poor microphone and sound quality.
 All Bluetooth headphones use this profile.